Another day I was browsing around the Internet and I came across this sentence:

 The largesse has not been restricted to poor children.
 Since 1998 all pre-schoolers have been entitled to some free nursery care once they turn four, and in 2004 that entitlement was extended to three-year-olds.
 (The Economist)

-50 Responses to “Titled versus Entitled”
+51 thoughts on “Titled versus Entitled”

 Claiming that you have rarely seen it done is not a good argument that it can or should not be done.
 According to the dictionary definition of “entitled”, I see no reason why your opening sentence needs to be changed.
 While I do agree that there is a stylistic convention, you seem to be arguing that it’s more of a black and white matter.

 I must beg to differ.
 Perhaps “entitled” is not used as much anymore, but to say, John wrote an article entitled… is correct.

 According to dictionary.com (look up “entitled”) this is a perfectly acceptable use of the word.
 Perhaps it’s more British in origin, but it is correct.

 Entitled is incorrect, because, for example, a book has a Title.
 A book does not have an Entitle.